Adidem23/BlockCred-Frontend/README.md

 # BLockcred
 This app is Blockchain Based E-certificate generator and Verifier .
+In which there will be organization which will issue certificate to the user

 # Tech Stack Used
 - Vite with ReactJS For Frontend
 - Figma For Design